BryceRussell/astro-minecraft-theme/src/pages/docs/how-it-all-works.md

 ### Project Logo

-located at `./public/imgs/project-logo.png`
+The logo located at `./public/imgs/project-logo.png` was generated using [textstudio](https://www.textstudio.co/logo/minecraft-3d-text-41)

-To replace the placeholder logo, generate one using [textstudio](https://www.textstudio.co/logo/minecraft-3d-text-41) with the following settings:
+This project used the following settings:

   - Zoom: `36%`
   - Line Spacing: `10%`